UC Washington Center (UCDC)

 How do I find an internship in D.C.?

-Once you are accepted to the program, the UCR Program Manager and UCDC staff will work closely with you to assist with your resume, cover letter, phone interview techniques, and general internship search resources.
+Once you are accepted to the program, the UCR Program Manager and UCDC staff will work closely with you to assist with your resume, cover letter, interview techniques, and general internship search resources.
 Additional support is provided from UCDC staff, who work with D.C. internship sites.
 Click here to learn more about how to find an internship.

 What happens if I don’t find an internship in D.C.?